AI Summary of Peer-Reviewed Research

 Research area:Environmental ScienceGlobal and Planetary ChangeLeaf Properties and Growth Measurement

-What the researchers tested: The researchers used ground measurements and gridded leaf age-dependent leaf area index data to map continental-scale variation in annual mean leaf longevity across pantropical moist forests from 2001 to 2023.
-They examined how leaf longevity varied across regions under ongoing climate change.
+The researchers combined ground measurements with gridded leaf age-dependent leaf area index data.
+They mapped continental-scale variability in annual mean leaf longevity across pantropical moist forests from 2001 to 2023.

 Key points

-• Leaf longevity in pantropical moist forests is converging toward a middle range.
+• Leaf longevity across pantropical moist forests is converging toward a middle range.

-• Forests in Amazon and tropical Asia showed decreasing leaf longevity when it was already long.
+• Long-lived forests in Amazon and tropical Asia showed decreasing leaf longevity.

-• Forests in Congo and subtropical Asia showed increasing leaf longevity when it was short.
+• Short-lived forests in Congo and subtropical Asia showed increasing leaf longevity.

-• The reported drivers include rising temperature and intensified atmospheric dryness.
+• The authors link the decreases to rising temperature and intensified atmospheric dryness.

 Disclosure